hauselin/Rcode/README.md

 # R helper functions

+Helper functions to make it easier to analyse and summarise data and results in R. Use at your own risk!

 - [Summarise statistical models plus effect sizes](#summarise-statistical-models-plus-effect-sizes)
 - [Convert between effect sizes](#convert-between-effect-sizes)
 - [Detect and remove outliers](#detect-and-remove-outliers)